PivotalFuture/CameraTraps/archive/data_management/megadb/README.md

 ## Format

-The following illustrates what items in the `sequences`, `datasets` and `splits` tables look like.
+The following illustrates what items in the `sequences` and `datasets` tables look like.
 The formal schema, required fields, and constraints on allowed values are specified in `schema/sequences_schema.json` and `schema/datasets_schema.json` and the associated `schema_check.py` scripts.

 `sequences` table